Palm oil production in Indonesia: Child labor

-While Indonesian law prohibits child labour in work that is “harmful to the health, safety, or morals of children”, children between the ages of 13 and 15 are permitted to do what is called “light work”, or work that does not pose a risk to a child's mental, physical, or social development.
-While children are rarely employed by palm oil plantations, they are often working there, helping their fathers and mothers meet their targets in order to receive full wages.
+While Indonesian law prohibits child labour in work that is "harmful to the health, safety, or morals of children", children between the ages of 13 and 15 are permitted to do what is called "light work", or work that does not pose a risk to a child's mental, physical, or social development.
+While children are rarely employed by palm oil plantations, they are often working there, helping their fathers and mothers meet their targets to receive full wages.
 Children often work in the fields and face the risk of injury from chemical exposure, carrying heavy loads, and dangerous farming practices.

 Worker exploitation and forced labor

 While Indonesia has legal requirements regarding hours worked per week and overtime, minimum wages are set by province, and in North Sumatra and Central Kalimantan, the provinces were plantations are located, these minimum wages are insufficient to meet a family's needs.
 Plantation workers are paid using a two-pronged system based on time worked and worker output.
-Workers are given “output targets” and if these targets are met, workers receive their full pay If they are not met, the worker may lose a portion of his salary or annual bonus, regardless of the amount of time worked.
+Workers are given "output targets" and if these targets are met, workers receive their full pay If they are not met, the worker may lose a portion of his salary or annual bonus, regardless of the amount of time worked.
 These targets are set by individual company and are not regulated.
 It has also been found that harvesters regularly work longer than the legal limit, often working 10–12 hours a day.
 The legal limit in Indonesia is 40 hours per week.